 In the 1990s, wreckfish was one of the most important commercial species in the snapper grouper fishery.
-Participation in the wreckfish fishery led to derby conditions and subsequently, an individual transferable quota system (ITQ) through Amendment 5 (SAFMC 1992).
-Over the next 10-20 years, participation in the wreckfish fishery declined with only a handful of active fishermen.
+Participation in the wreckfish portion of the snapper grouper fishery led to derby conditions and subsequently, an individual ITQ through Amendment 5 to the Snapper Grouper FMP (SAFMC 1992).
+Over the next 10-20 years, participation in the wreckfish portion of the snapper grouper fishery declined with only a handful of active fishermen.
 Amendment 20A (SAFMC 2011b) transferred wreckfish shares from inactive permit holders to active permit holders, and currently there are five shareholders in Florida and South Carolina (source: SERO vessel permits webpage).
 Landings are overall split between the harvesters in Florida and South Carolina (personal comm., SERO).
-Data are not shown to maintain confidentiality.
+Data at the community level are not shown to maintain confidentiality, but total wreckfish commercial landings are shown in Table 3.3.1.24.

-Amendment 20A (SAFMC 2011d) contains a detailed description of the social environment and the history of the wreckfish fishery, and is incorporated herein by reference.
+Amendment 20A to the Snapper Grouper FMP (SAFMC 2011d) contains a detailed description of the social environment and the history of the wreckfish portion of the snapper grouper fishery, and is incorporated herein by reference.
 In general, the areas most associated with the commercial component of the wreckfish fishery are Charleston, South Carolina; Port Orange, Florida; and Key Largo, Florida (SAFMC 2011d).